Fractal uncertainty in higher dimensions: The Beurling--Malliavin multiplier problem

 we can take $C\geq\| H[\omega'] \|_{\infty}$ and $u$ will be subharmonic on $\C$ as desired.
-If (\ref{eq:hilbert_of_deriv_bdd}) holds, then the \ref{BM_1D_exact_step:1} problem is solved in a canonical way.
+If \eqref{eq:hilbert_of_deriv_bdd} holds, then the \ref{BM_1D_exact_step:1} problem is solved in a canonical way.

 The main challenge of Theorem \ref{thm:BM} is solving \ref{BM_1D_step:1} under the weaker condition that $\omega$ is just Lipschitz and Poisson integrable---in general the solution will have $u|_{\R} \leq \omega$ rather than $u|_{\R} = \omega$.
 There have been many approaches to this problem over the years.
 In their original paper Beurling \& Malliavin \cite{BM_original} use a variational argument based on the energy method for Dirichlet's problem.
 Koosis \cite{Koosis} developed an approach based on Perron's method of subsolutions for the Dirichlet problem.
 Mashreghi, Nazarov, and Havin \cite{NazarovHavinMashregi} solve \ref{BM_1D_step:1} by explicitly manipulating a Lipschitz weight $\omega$ to a modified weight $\widetilde \omega \leq \omega$ which satisfies $\| H[\widetilde \omega']\| < \infty$.
-It turns out that the weights we care about for fractal uncertainty satisfy (\ref{eq:hilbert_of_deriv_bdd}) so this main challenge is not relevant to us.
+It turns out that the weights we care about for fractal uncertainty satisfy \eqref{eq:hilbert_of_deriv_bdd} so this main challenge is not relevant to us.

-Now we turn to the analytic BM problem.
-Most of the proofs of the Beurling--Malliavin theorem solve \ref{BM_1D_step:2} by carefully choosing the zero locus of $f$ in view of (\ref{eq:laplace_log_entire}) and then constructing $f$ as a Weierstrass product.
+Now let's turn to the analytic BM problem.
+We start with a subharmonic function $u: \C \to \R$ and want to construct an entire function $f$ with $\log |f| \sim u$.
+Most proofs solve \ref{BM_1D_step:2} by carefully choosing the zero locus of $f$ in view of \eqref{eq:laplace_log_entire} and then writing $f$ as a Weierstrass product.
 Bourgain wrote an unpublished note \cite{BourgainHormander} giving a different approach to \ref{BM_1D_step:2} based on H\"ormander's $L^2$ theory for the $\delbar$ equation.
 The upshot is that there exists an entire function $f: \C \to \C$ such that $f(0) = 1$ and

 This $L^2$ bound can be converted to an $L^{\infty}$ bound using subharmonicity, solving \ref{BM_1D_step:2}.